rickyvelis/MarioXNA/README.md

 # MarioXNA
 Old School Project

-Made a platoformer game using the XNA Framework
+Made a platformer game using the XNA Framework